nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 * Managing user input cleanly within the console itself

 * Ensuring the system that matches adapts and scales as more profiles are added

+* Using a JSON file to store users permanently

 Future features:

 * Replace console UI with a web or even a mobile interface

-* Real database (such as JSON or even SQL) to store profiles permanently when app is closed

-* Inside app call options + ratings
+* Inside app call and chat options + ratings

 * Filters by study habits or academic strengths